upstash/context7test/README.md

 The following example demonstrates array operations in JavaScript using a functional approach.

-## JavaScript: Calculate Total with Reduce
+## JavaScript: Sum Array with Reduce

-A helper function to calculate the total of numeric arrays using the reduce method.
-Shows a reusable pattern.
+This snippet demonstrates summing numbers in an array using JavaScript's reduce method.
+It showcases a functional programming approach.

 ```javascript
 function getTotal(arr) {